Karin Prien: Political positions

 For the 2021 national elections, Prien endorsed Armin Laschet as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel.

 In early 2022, Prien called for Hans-Georg Maaßen to be expelled from the CDU.

+She opposes Gendern, a form of writing in which the three grammatical genders, which are usually represented through different words, are combined by adding special characters within the word.

 Personal life

 Prien is married to lawyer Jochen Prien and has three children.